SkylineCommunications/dataminer-docs/develop/tools/TOODataMinerDevPackages/TOODataMinerDevPackages.md

 ### Dev Packs

-Development packages contain the necessary DLLs for development of protocols or Automation scripts to be used on a DataMiner system.
+Development packages are NuGets available on the public [nuget store](https://www.nuget.org/) that contain the necessary DLLs for development of protocols or Automation scripts to be used on a DataMiner system.
 They allow access to the SLProtocol interface and IEngine interface respectively within your Visual Studio projects.

+There are three packages available:

+* Skyline.DataMiner.Dev.Automation
+* Skyline.DataMiner.Dev.Protocol
+* Skyline.DataMiner.Dev.Common

 ### DataMiner